noah427/noah427/README.md

 I am a 14 year old going into highschool during the greatest pandemic of the century.

 I enjoy reading about programming theory and investigating what makes different programming languages unique.
+My favorite book series is the kingkiller chronicles.

 - I’m currently learning Rust
 - I'm currently experimenting with data science tools